Argennon-Project/ADAGs/README.md

 ### Tokenomics

 The final total supply of the Argennon currency will be **100 billion** which **must** be reached in **30 years**.
-The ARG ERC20 token on the other hand, will have a 50 billion cap.
-Consequently, 50 billion Argennons will be minted only after the launch of the Argennon blockchain.
-These Argennons will be mainly used as incentive rewards.
+At max, half of this amount may be minted before the launch of the Argennon main-net.
+Consequently, The ARG ERC20 token will have a 50 billion cap.
+The other half, including 50 billion Argennons, will be minted only after the launch of the Argennon blockchain, and will be mainly used as incentive rewards.

 The minting of the ARG ERC20 token and the ARG currency will follow these rules: